ImmutableSoft/AutoLM/README.md

 On the second call to AutoLmValidateLicense() the Ethereum database will be checked and if a new install the blockchainExpiredLicense error will be returned, indicating that this activation is not purchased or has expired.
+To access the Ethereum database requires an Infura Product Id, available for free from [Infura.io](https://infura.io/).
+Each Entity of the Immutable Ecosystem should use their own Infura product Id to avoid overuse and exceeding the daily limit of uses (currently 100,000 activation checks per day is supported with a free Infura account).

 ```cpp
 /***********************************************************************/